dixonge/gtd-hugo/content/posts/2017-06-14-setting-up-wallabag-on-the-raspberry-pi.md

 At the end of the install it will ask for user name and password, etc.

-DOCUMENT ROOT: This one is important, otherwise you&#8217;ll just get a blank page:
+DOCUMENT ROOT: This one is important, otherwise you'll just get a blank page:

 \`/var/www/wallabag/web\`